Enhancing Blind Source Separation with Dissociative Principal Component Analysis: Methods and Materials

 The equation (\ref{eq18}) is applied iteratively until convergence is achieved.
 To enhance computational efficiency, the right dissociation matrix $k$-th row $\phi^{k}$ is updated only once, rather than being repeatedly until convergence.
 These update routines are presented in Table 1 in the form of an algorithm given the training data $\text{X}$, PCs/LVs $\text{U}_q/\text{Z}_q$, tuning parameter $\lambda$, number of algorithm iterations $L$, and number of components to be recovered $K$.

 \paragraph{DPCA1b:} For DPCA1b, the optimization model described in equation (\ref{eq8}) is utilized but after replacing the error matrix with the data matrix as

 This algorithm not only optimizes $\psi_k$ but also refines the computation of $\phi^{k}$, applying it repeatedly until convergence is achieved.
 It leverages the principal components' correlation profiles ($\text{A}=\text{U}^\top\text{U}$) and spatial profiles ($\text{B}=\text{U}^\top\text{X}$) for reaching computationally efficient updates.
-This approach ensures convergence to a global optimum both for $\psi_k$ and $\phi^k$, facilitated by the incorporation of separable constraints in the updated columns and rows, respectively \cite{bertsekasNonlinear2016}.
+Because the subproblems for $\psi_k$ and $\phi^k$ are each solved in closed form, this approach produces a stable update for both, with the objective in equation (\ref{eq8}) decreasing monotonically across the alternating updates.
 Utilizing the online approach \cite{mairalOnline2009}, the update for $\phi^k$ can be obtained using the gradient descent approach, soft thresholding, and least squares as

 This is followed by the second-level firm thresholding on reconstructed LVs as given by equation (\ref{eq13}) and iterative updates of modified PCs by equation (\ref{eq18}).
 These update procedures are outlined as an algorithm in Table 2.